HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 The extended operation, [care-gaps](OperationDefinition-care-gaps.html), makes the following changes to the existing input parameters in the base operation:
 - **periodStart** is still required, but the description is modified to reference the start date of the gaps through period.
 - **periodEnd** is still required, but the description is modified to reference the end of the gaps through period.
--	**topic** is an optional parameter and the cardinality is updated allow multiple topics be specified.
+-	**topic** is an optional parameter for which the cardinality has been updated to allow multiple topics to be specified.
 -	**subject** can now point to either a patient or a group of patients.
 Subject is optional when run a gaps in care report for an organization or a practitioner of an organization.

 Several new input parameters are specified and added to the [care-gaps](OperationDefinition-care-gaps.html) operation defined in this guide: